KyleAvalani/478homelessdrugs/README.md

 We are going to be publishing our report as a Shiny app.

 ### Do you anticipate any specific data collection / data management challenges?
+We believe that we've collected enough data to analyze and gain insight from.
+If we find ourselves needing more data, it is certainly doable to gather more.

+We anticipate a challenge in combining our datasets into one, cohesive table.

 ### What new technical skills will need to learn in order to complete your project?

 ### What major challenges do you anticipate?
+It will be difficult to opitmize how are data is displayed.
+What is the best way to show counts of homelessness along with counts of overdoses on a map?
+We must ensure that our interactive map is not too cluttered, but at the same time, shows enough data to actually be useful.